adithya-n05/Elastic-Search-Notes/Notes/New notes set.md

 To recap, term level queries should be used for matching exact terms and are not suitable for fields with the text data type.
 Understanding this distinction is important to avoid unexpected results and ensure accurate search queries.

 Now, let's write a couple of queries to put our knowledge into practice.

-Please note that the provided code snippets are placeholders and need to be replaced with the actual index name, field names, and query parameters relevant to your specific use case.

-Sure!
-Here's the revised text with detailed exemplar code:

 ## Term Level Queries in Elasticsearch